 What’s the difference between an online CNA program and standard CNA courses?

-Like many educational programs these days CNAs also have opportunities to take online courses.
+Like many educational programs, these days CNAs also have opportunities to take online courses.
 CNA training online is an alternative to local, in-person classroom training.
 Some providers may offer quick 4 week online CNA programs while others may take up to 12 weeks.
 These online or hybrid programs are especially beneficial for those who cannot commit to a full-time or a day-time program due to other obligations such as family, or another job.
 Although there is flexibility with online programs, it is also important to remember that in-person clinical experience is still required as part of online programs.
 There’s no such thing as a 100% online CNA program.
-CNA certification typically requires at least 75 hours of clinical training that needs to be approved by the state, and well over 100 hours in some states.
+CNA certification typically requires at least 75 hours of clinical training that needs to be approved by the state and well over 100 hours in some states.

 Pros of an online CNA course

 - Flexibility.
 Courses can fit into your schedule, especially helpful for those who may be working another job or have obligations during normal school hours.

 - Geography is less of an issue.
 While you’ll still need to travel for in-person training, if you’re not located near a training facility or school, online courses will lessen your need to travel back and forth.